Health Screening Packages at Lifescan Medical

 - Fast from food and drinks at least 8 hours prior to your appointment.
 Plain water is allowed during fasting.

-- Diabetic medication, like insulin, should not be taken on the morning of your screening appointment.
+- Diabetic medication should not be taken on the morning of your screening appointment.
 Regular high blood pressure and heart medication can be continued.

 - For stool analysis, a specimen bottle will be provided on the day of the test.
 Alternatively, you may collect the specimen bottle from our clinic prior to the appointment and collect your stools the night before.